ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 | *AwaOperation_DeleteObjectInstance*  Deletes an existing object instance | Object ID from definition with *AwaStaticClient_DefineObjectWithHandler* | Object Instance ID of object to delete | not used (AWA_INVALID_ID) | not used  (AWA_INVALID_ID) | not used (NULL) | not used (NULL) | not used (NULL) | AwaResult_SuccessDeleted when object instance is deleted successfully  TODO: error codes |

 ##### Handler mode for Resources

-*AwaStaticClient_DefineResourceWithHandler* defines a resource within an object that calls a handler function when LWM2M operations are performed on that resource.
-The table below lists the operations that trigger the handler function.
+*AwaStaticClient_SetResourceOperationHandler* specifies a handler function that is called when LWM2M operations are performed on a resource.
+The table below lists the resource operations that trigger the handler function.

 | operation | objectID | objectInstanceID | resourceID | resourceInstanceID | dataPointer | dataSize | changed | returns |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|